left-/Tiled.Parsing/README.md

 > **Note!** Temeez has mentioned he is no longer actively working with C# anymore.
 So while the example may or may not work, it is not actively maintained anymore.
 Be aware of that.

 ## Building
-You need **.NET 6** to compile TiledCS as it makes use of modern C# features that may or may not be included in earlier versions.
+You need **.NET 6** to compile Tiled.Parsing as it makes use of modern C# features that may or may not be included in earlier versions.

 ## Version support
 If you want to know what package supports your version of Tiled, please read the package's description.